rohanlad/Learning-to-Walk/README.md

 # Learning-to-Walk
-Training a robot to learn how to walk via the implementation of a Twin-Delayed Deep Deterministic Policy Gradient Algorithm.
+Training a robot to learn how to walk via the implementation of a Twin-Delayed Deep Deterministic Policy Gradient algorithm.